walker84837/swiftlink/README.md

 - a core API definition and client SDK (`swiftlink-api`);
 - and a command-line interface (`swiftclient`).

 Swiftlink aims for high performance, security, and full customizability, backed by PostgreSQL (or SQLite) for data persistence.
-It's **easy to use, easy to configure.**
+It's **easy to use**, **easy to configure**.

+We have a website up and running at <https://walker84837.github.io/swiftlink>, where you can find more information about the project and how to get started.

 ## Project Structure

-* `swiftlink-api`Defines the shared API contract and provides both asynchronous (`async`) and blocking (`blocking`) HTTP client implementations for interacting with the Swiftlink server.
+* `swiftlink-api`: Defines the shared API contract and provides both asynchronous (`async`) and blocking (`blocking`) HTTP client implementations for interacting with the Swiftlink server.
 This crate serves as the single source of truth for API request and response types.
-* `swiftlink-server`An `actix-web` based HTTP server that implements the core URL shortening logic.
+* `swiftlink-server`: An `actix-web` based HTTP server that implements the core URL shortening logic.
 It handles API requests, interacts with a PostgreSQL database via `sqlx`, and provides redirection functionality.
-* `swiftclient`A command-line tool built with `clap` that utilizes the `swiftlink-api`'s blocking client to easily create, query, and delete short links from your terminal.
+* `swiftclient`: A command-line tool built with `clap` that utilizes the `swiftlink-api`'s blocking client to easily create, query, and delete short links from your terminal.

 ## Features